 So with the differences, which one of these benchmarks do you use when buying or selling a business?
 More than anything else, it depends on the size of the business.

-For large businesses, usually with a professional non-family CEO running the company, EBITDA will yield a more applicable result.
+For large businesses, usually with a professional non-family CEO running the company, EBITDA will yield a more accurate result of market value.
 These businesses are usually the ones being sought by private equity groups or considered by publically traded firms as a merger candidate.

 But for smaller businesses, usually run by an owner-operator and with annual revenues below, say, $5 million, the calculation of Seller’s Discretionary Earnings will be much more meaningful.